of Home Farm Dental Practice:

 Whereas it is our

-intention to open very soon, there will be some limits to the service to
+intention to offer all treatment as the pre Covid era, there will be some limits to the service to

 ensure patient safety.
 It will not be dentistry as normal as there will be

 restrictions on the use of aerosol-generating procedures (use of the drill,

 scaling etc.) for a limited time.
 During the pandemic supplies of PPE have been

 restricted and so the pace at which we work will be limited by ongoing availability

 of PPE and the COVID Alert Level as updated by the government.

 practice has been undertaking and will continually undertake various risk

 Safety of the work environment for staff and patients